abhishekarya1/Hash-Define-myNotes/content/data/broker/concepts.md

 Messages in MQs can be _ordered_ or _unordered_.

 - _one-to-one_; one producer, one consumer
+- message is deleted from MQ after consumption

 ### Pub-Sub Model
 Publisher puts messages in the queue, subscriber(s) consume them.
 Broadcasting.